HarveyLab/mouseVR/README.md

 # Harvey Lab Mouse VR
 Developed by members of the Harvey Lab (http://harveylab.hms.harvard.edu/) and the HMS Research Instrumentation Core (http://instrumentation.hms.harvard.edu/).
+Community contributions to any aspects of the designs or documentation very welcome, please submit a pull request with a clear description of the changes/additions and the rationale behind them.

 ## Table of Contents